MCrissDev/HANotify/README.md

 Android actionable notifications for Home Assistant.
 This code is based from https://github.com/Crewski/HANotify
 ## Setup
+1. If you have free version of Ariela use fcm-android.py script from arielafree directory If you have PRO version of Ariela use fcm-android.py script from arielapro directory
-1. Copy the fcm-android.py file into your /custom_components/notify/ folder (create it if you don't already have it)
+2. Copy the fcm-android.py file into your /custom_components/notify/ folder (create it if you don't already have it)
-2. In your configuration.yaml file, add the following to initialize the components:
+3. In your configuration.yaml file, add the following to initialize the components:

 ```
 notify:
   - name: android
     platform: fcm-android
-    server_key (OPTIONAL: only if using your own FCM Project): MYSERVERKEY123456
 ```

 3. Reboot Home Assistant.
-4. Install the HANotify.apk file onto your android device (or compile it in Android Studio).
-5. Enter your Home Assistant URL and API PASSWORD into the app, then click Register *NOTE - This components requires an API PASSWORD to be set.
-6. Send some notifications!
+4. Enter Ariela application, go to settings and enable Firebase notifications

 ## Usage
 #### Sending the notification